BattletechModders/IRTweaks/README.md

 `AdjustedStructure = (BaseStructure x Multi) + Mod`

  `ScaledStructure.DefaultScale` defines the modifications that should be used when no difficulty-based scaling can be found.
-If the __finalDifficulty_ of a contract cannot be found, but the __finalDifficulty_ is within the minimum and maximum values defined in `DifficultyScaling` the default scale will be used.
+If the __finalDifficulty__ of a contract cannot be found, but the __finalDifficulty__ is within the minimum and maximum values defined in `DifficultyScaling` the default scale will be used.

 If `ScaledStructure.UseStoryScale` is set, then `ScaledStructure.StoryScale` is used for all Campaign missions (as they usually already have reasonable HP values).

+`ScaledStructure.ContractScaling` is a dictionary keyed by the current contracts **ID**, e.g. `Assassinate_EscapingSpy`.
+If found, then the corresponding scaling is used for that contract whenever it appears.
+This scaling overrides any scaling from the regular DifficultyScaling.

 ## Sensor Lock Freedom